-The Company is a private limited liability company which is limited by shares, domiciled and incorporated in the United Kingdom, registered in England and Wales and is part of a European listed group whose ultimate parent is Banco Santander SA.
+The Company is a private limited liability company which is limited by shares, incorporated and registered in England and Wales and is part of a European listed group whose ultimate parent is Banco Santander SA.
 The registered office address of the Company is 2 Triton Square, Regent's Place, London NW1 3AN.